Bylaws of the

 III.
 Membership

-one vote, including one elected as the Chair, and one elected as the Secretary,
+will be elected, one as the Chair, and one as the Secretary.

-estimation of the existing Members, that person has demonstrated the ability to
+the existing Members, that person has demonstrated the ability to logically and

-logically and objectively analyze records of rarities, is an active field
+objectively analyze records of rarities, is an active field observer with a

-observer with a competent knowledge of identification of birds, has
+competent knowledge of identification of birds, has conscientiously submitted

 C. Members.

-The two candidates receiving the largest number of votes shall be elected.
-If
+then the candidate who receives the largest number of votes shall be elected.

-persons tied.
-Voting Members take office at the close of the Annual Fall
+those persons tied.
+Members take office at the close of the Annual Spring

-Meeting at which they were elected and serve until the close of the third
+Meeting at which they were elected and serve until the close of the fourth

-Annual Fall Meeting following their election.
+Annual Spring Meeting following their election.
 At the discretion of the other

 Members, the Members-Elect may be seated (but may not vote) during the

-remainder of the Annual Fall Meeting at which they were elected.
+remainder of the Annual Spring Meeting at which they were elected.

-prior to the Annual Fall Meeting.
+prior to the Annual Spring Meeting.
 It is the responsibility of the nominating

 Member to confirm the qualifications of and to obtain approval of willingness